Shop Concentrates · Connoisseur · Studio · After-Show

 What Is The Difference Between Solvent And Solventless Concentrates?

-What Is The Full Concentrate Taxonomy You Will Find In A New York Dispensary?
+What Concentrate Types Will You Find In A New York Dispensary?

-Rosin is solventless extract made by applying heat and pressure to cannabis flower, kief, or hash.
-Live rosin specifically refers to rosin pressed from ice-water hash that was made from flash-frozen cannabis.
-The flash-freeze preserves volatile terpenes that the standard drying and curing process degrades.
-Live rosin is the most labor-intensive solventless format, the highest terpene preservation, and the highest-end concentrate available in licensed retail.
-Cold-cure rosin is rosin that has been allowed to cure at low temperature, which transforms the texture into a stable, easy-to-handle consistency.
-Cold-cure live rosin (Olio's Pump Up The Jam, Umamii's Private Reserve Strawberry Guava) sits at the premium end of the solventless tier.
+Rosin is a solventless extract made by applying heat and pressure to flower, kief, or hash.
+Live rosin specifically means rosin pressed from ice-water hash made from flash-frozen cannabis.
+The flash-freeze preserves the volatile terpenes that normal drying and curing tend to lose, which is why live rosin sits at the high end of the solventless tier.
+Cold-cure rosin is rosin that has been cured at low temperature, which gives it a stable, easy-to-handle texture.

-Live resin is solvent-extracted concentrate from flash-frozen cannabis using butane or propane in a closed-loop hydrocarbon extraction system.
-Live resin preserves terpenes well, better than cured-resin extraction, though not as cleanly as solventless live rosin.
-The residual-solvent question is addressed by the COA, and NYS regulation requires that residual solvents fall below specific parts-per-million action limits to clear retail.
-Live resin sits in the 60 to 90 percent cannabinoid range.
-MFNY's Sour Diesel Live Resin Badder is the current Chelsea example.
+Live resin is a solvent-extracted concentrate made from flash-frozen cannabis in a closed-loop hydrocarbon system.
+It preserves terpenes well, better than concentrate made from cured material, though not as cleanly as solventless live rosin.
+The residual-solvent question is settled by the Certificate of Analysis.

 What Equipment Do You Need To Consume Concentrates?